-Revitalizing Chippewa Valley - one habitat at a time
+Revitalizing the Chippewa Valley - one habitat at a time

 Our partnership consists of individuals and organizations dedicated to protecting and restoring biodiversity within the Chippewa Valley through engagement, demonstration and advocacy.